 The blending stage is a notorious bottleneck within a factory.
 Getting this right has a big impact on the overall efficiency of the whole production line, yet the choices are almost endless.

+Combining powders in an industrial mixer transforms them from individual ingredients into valuable products.
 But despite the obvious benefits, the blending stage is a notorious bottleneck within a factory.
 Getting this right has a big impact on the overall efficiency of the whole production line, yet the choices and techniques are almost endless.

 To further complicate matters, consumers are looking for ever more variety from manufacturers, meaning that more and more recipes are being added to the portfolio.
 How can you balance the need to produce a variety of different recipes every day, whilst maintaining high hygiene and production standards, without harming production efficiencies or running up huge operating costs?